 Expectations are high ahead of the G7 summit in Germany.
 Chancellor Angela Merkel told DW what she hopes the talks will achieve.
 And she said absent Russia still had a vital role to play, particularly in Syria.

 DW: Chancellor, the world will be watching Germany closely over the next few days.
 People have high expectations of the G7 summit.
 The agenda reads a bit like "rescuing the world in 24 hours."
-What would be a tangible measure of success that onlythis G7 meeting
+What would be a tangible measure of success that only this G7 meeting can achieve?

 Is the G7 still keeping with the times?
 It's no longer really true that the group represents the world's most economically powerful nations, if you look at Italy, France and Canada.